naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

    - business logic is not pushed into `ui.json`.
    - design-system and App-level component rules are followed.

-5. **Safety-mode behavior**
+5. **Safety-mode behaviour**
-   - strict/dev behavior matches expectations.
+   - strict/dev behaviour matches expectations.
    - conflicts and missing context are surfaced as warnings or blocks.

 6. **Web-stack guardrails**